zerohd4869/zerohd4869.github.io/_pages/about.md

 I am currently a Ph.D. candidate at the University of Chinese Academy of Sciences and the Institute of Information Engineering, Chinese Academy of Sciences, under the supervision of **Prof. Songlin Hu**.
 My research interests include natural language processing and machine learning, with a recent focus on representation learning theory, sentiment analysis, and trustworthy large language models.
-I achieved first place in four tasks at the SemEval competition and received the Best System Award at SemEval-2023.
+I achieved first place in four tasks at the SemEval competitions and received the Best System Award at SemEval-2023 in Task 12.

-Before my Ph.D., I received a Master's degree in Software Engineering at the National Computer System Engineering Research Institute of China, under the supervision of **Prof. Xiaoyong Huai**.
-And I obtained a Bachelor's degree in Physics from Shenzhen University.
-I have also worked as an algorithm researcher at China Electronics and Ping An of China.
+Previously, I completed my master's degree in Software Engineering from National Computer System Engineering Research Institute of China and my bachelor's degree in Physics from Shenzhen University.
+I have also worked as an NLP researcher at China Electronics and Ping An of China before starting my PhD.

 # Research Interests
-- **Representation Learning**
+- **Representation Learning for NLP**
   - Learning theory & principle, generalization, robustness, transferability.
 - **Sentiment Analysis**
   - Sentiment classification, emotion recognition, dimensional emotion analysis.